Editor’s Note: This post was updated on July 31, 2018, for accuracy and comprehensiveness. It was originally published on November 13, 2015.

 Muscles that are partially used – using less than 20% of their maximum force – will start to atrophy over the long term.
 Complete disuse is even worse: muscles that are completely unused, such as when someone is bedridden and performs very little movement, can degrade by about 1/8 of their strength per week.

 Of course, if you don’t have any major health complications, your muscles are not going to degrade at such a significant rate as someone who is bedridden.
 However, if your body was used to operating at a high, athletic level and you suddenly stop exercising, your body won’t see any reason to maintain your muscles at that level and will begin to atrophy.

 The same place it always comes from: an energy surplus – caused by eating more than you’re burning.
 Although for many people this isn’t exactly news, it can catch people by surprise, especially people who are used to being athletic and fit.

-Athletes require massive amounts of energy in order to perform their sport or activity successfully.
-Their bodies require large amounts of all major macronutrients to supply the energy their body demands.
+Athletes require massive amounts of energy in order to perform at a high level.
+And this energy demand requires large amounts of all major macronutrients.
 In order to get that energy, they need to eat – and eat a lot.
 According to an interview given by Susan M. Kliner, a nutritional consultant for the Seattle Seahawks, NFL quarterbacks required somewhere between 4,000 to 6000 calories, spread out over about 6 meals per day in order to be in ideal playing shape.

-A major reason why high performance athletes like NFL quarterbacks require so many calories is that they typically have higher-than-average amounts of Lean Body Mass as compared to average people at the same height.
+A major reason why high-performance athletes like NFL quarterbacks require so many calories is that they typically have higher-than-average amounts of Lean Body Mass as compared to average people at the same height.
 That’s significant because as Lean Body Mass increases, Basal Metabolic Rate (BMR) increases.
-BMR is the number of calories a body needs at rest, excluding the calories needed for movement and digesting food.
+BMR is the number of calories a body needs at rest, not including what is needed for movement and digesting food.